 The existing facilities are undersized relative to existing traffic loads and obsolete in terms of inspection officer safety and border security.
 The space required for modern inspection technologies is not available.
-Workspace is too small to accommodate additional staff, systems, and equipment required at the facility following the events of September 11, 2001.
-The ability of DHS to accomplish its rapidly changing mission is seriously compromised by the inadequacy of the existing facilities.
+Workspace is too small to accommodate additional staff, systems, and equipment required at the facility.
+The ability of the Department of Homeland Security to accomplish its rapidly changing mission is seriously compromised by the inadequacy of the existing facilities.
 When completed, the project will provide the port operation with adequate operational space, reduced traffic congestion, and a safe environment for port employees and visitors.

 The project involves creation of new pedestrian and POV inspection facilities, expanding the port onto the site of the former commercial inspection facility, whose operations moved to Calexico East in 1996.
 Primary POV inspection facilities will include 16 northbound lanes and five southbound lanes.
 There will be new administration space, a new headhouse, and 32 secondary inspection stations serving northbound and southbound traffic.
 A total of 340 parking spaces will be provided.

 The project will be constructed in two phases.
 Phase 1 will consist of ten northbound POV inspection lanes, a headhouse, and sitework necessary to accommodate those facilities on the sloping site.
 Phase 2 will consist of the balance of the project including additional sitework, a pedestrian processing facility, administrative offices, five southbound POV inspection lanes, and six additional northbound POV inspection lanes.